Cheese Powder Market Size and Share

 Cheese Powder Market Analysis by Mordor Intelligence

-The cheese powder market was valued at USD 1.51 billion in 2025 and estimated to grow from USD 1.61 billion in 2026 to reach USD 2.29 billion by 2031, at a CAGR of 7.26% during the forecast period (2026-2031).
+The cheese powder market size was valued at USD 1.51 billion in 2025 and estimated to grow from USD 1.61 billion in 2026 to reach USD 2.29 billion by 2031, at a CAGR of 7.26% during the forecast period (2026-2031).
 Demand is climbing as manufacturers balance volatile dairy prices with shelf-stable, flavor-intense ingredients, while foodservice chains adopt powder formats to lower labor and refrigeration costs.
 North America retained leadership thanks to decades-old snack-seasoning infrastructure, yet capacity additions in Asia-Pacific will accelerate regional uptake as multinational quick-service restaurants enter secondary cities.
 Technology breakthroughs in electrostatic and pulse spray-drying safeguard delicate sulfur volatiles, broadening premium applications such as aged-parmesan and blue-cheese powders.
 Meanwhile, clean-label reformulations that replace artificial colors with natural annatto and enzyme-modified bases cater to health-conscious consumers and support sustained value growth.

 Key Report Takeaways